What are Underlying Assets?

 1. Stocks

-One of the most widely used underlying assets are stocks, which is only natural given the pervasiveness of stocks in the investment world.
+One of the most widely used underlying assets is stocks, which is only natural given the pervasiveness of stocks in the investment world.

-Derivatives traders rely on common and preferred stocks as benchmark assets when making market moves.
+Derivatives traders rely on equities as benchmark assets when making market moves.
 Since stocks are so widely traded, it gives derivatives investors more options to speculate, hedge, and generally leverage stocks as an underlying asset.

 2. Bonds and Fixed Income Instruments

-Bonds, typified by Treasury, municipal, and corporate bonds among others, are also used as derivative instruments.
-Since bond prices do fluctuate on general economic and market conditions, derivative investors may try to leverage bonds as an underlying asset as both bond interest rates and price fluctuate.
+Bonds, typified by Treasury, municipal, and corporate bonds, among others, are also used as derivative instruments.
+Since bond prices do fluctuate based on general economic and market conditions, derivative investors may try to leverage bonds as an underlying asset as both bond interest rates and prices fluctuate.

 3. Index Funds

-Derivative traders also use funds as underlying assets, especially exchange-traded funds (ETFs), which are widely traded in intra-day trading sessions.
-Besides being highly liquid and fairly easy to trade, exchange-traded funds are tradeable on major global exchanges at any point during the trading day.
+Derivative traders also use funds as underlying assets, especially exchange-traded funds (ETFs), which are widely traded in short-term (or intra-day) trading sessions.
+Besides being highly liquid and fairly easy to trade, exchange-traded funds are also tradeable on major global exchanges at any point during the trading day.

 That’s not the case with mutual funds, which can only be traded after the day’s trading session comes to a close.
 The distinction is important to derivative traders, who have more opportunities for market movement with ETFs than they might with mutual funds.

-ETFs also cover a wide variety of investment market sectors, like stocks, bonds, commodities, international and emerging markets, and business sector funds (i.e., such as manufacturing, health care, finance, and more recently, cryptocurrencies).
+ETFs also cover a wide variety of investment market sectors, such as stocks, bonds, commodities, international and emerging markets, and business sector funds (such as manufacturing, health care, and finance).
 That availability gives derivatives investors even more flexibility, which is a characteristic investors typically seek with underlying assets.

 4. Currencies

-Currencies usually trade fast and often, which may make for a volatile market — and derivative investors tend to steer cash toward underlying assets that demonstrate volatility, as quick market movements allow for quick money-making opportunities.
-Given that they move so quickly, currencies can also move in the wrong direction quickly, which is why investment experts generally advise individual investors to shy away from markets where investment risk is abundant.
+Currencies usually trade fast and often, which may make for a volatile market — and derivative investors tend to steer cash toward underlying assets that demonstrate volatility, as quick market movements may create short-term profit potential.
+Given that they move so quickly, currencies can also move in the wrong direction quickly, which is why some financial professionals caution that currency markets may be too volatile for most individual investors.

 5. Commodities

-Common global commodities like gold, silver, platinum, and oil and gas, are also underlying assets that are widely used by derivatives investors.
+Common global commodities like gold, silver, platinum, and oil and gas can also serve as the basis for derivatives contracts traded by investors.

-Historically, commodities are one of the most volatile and fast-moving investment markets.
-Like currencies, commodities are often highly desirable for derivative traders, but high volatility may lead to significant investment losses in the derivatives market if the investor lacks the experience and acumen needed to trade against underlying assets.
+Historically, commodities have been one of the most volatile and fast-moving investment markets.
+Like currencies, commodities are often highly desirable for derivative traders, but high volatility may lead to significant investment losses in the derivatives market if the investor lacks the experience and knowledge required to trade against underlying assets.

 The Takeaway